 Under the Companies Act 2006, the Directors have roles and responsibilities which they must discharge without compromising the interests of the company.
 The Directors are responsible for setting the strategic goals of the company, provide leadership to put them into effect, supervise the management of the business.

-Each director is under a statutory duty to discharge his responsibility primarily in the best interest of the company.
+Each director is under a statutory duty to discharge their responsibility primarily in the best interest of the company.
 Failure to understand and adhere to their responsibilities could result in a breach of that duty and render the director personally liable.
-The consequences of which could be monetary, disqualification as a director or the committal of a criminal offense and imprisonment.
+The consequences of which could be monetary, disqualification as a director or the committal of a criminal offence and imprisonment.

 The role of a director is an onerous and highly responsible position.